philamp/formovie_theater_hdr_settings/README.md

 > [!TIP]
 > - TLDR:
->   - The projector seems to be based on a maxnits/maxcontrast = 500/50, so it means you should not configure LLDV for maxlum less than 250 nits, otherwise you won't be able to reach peak brightness.
+>   - In HDR mode, The projector *seems* to be based on a maxnits/maxcontrast = 500/50, so it means you should not configure LLDV for maxlum less than 250 nits, otherwise you won't be able to reach peak brightness, because ramping up the contrast cursor stops at 100.
 >   - Projector Central settings are mostly good for HUE but:
->     - Brightness settings are bad IMHO
+>     - BRIGHTNESS settings are bad IMHO.
->     - They don't adjust red gain and red color balance to avoid pink/purple noise on high brightlights
+>     - They did not care to adjust RED both in GAIN and COLOR TEMPERATURE to avoid pink/purple noise on bright lights.
+>     - GAIN seems to have very similar effect to COLOR TEMPERATURE, Thus I set GAIN to be neutral and only impacted COLOR TEMPERATURE.
+>     - I don't know which GAMMA setting should be theorically set and I don't understand why this settings exists in HDR mode (I'll be glad if someone can explain it to me)
+>     - SATURATION settings are way too high in RED, GREEN, MAGENTA and FT, IMHO.

 # Formovie Theater Calibration